 11. Focus on Recovery

 You can even optimize your days off to maximize recovery speed and minimize pain.
-Consistently using a foam roller while you’re stretching can prevent soreness, mitigate or ameliorate injury and tightness, and allow you to run faster.
+Consistently using a foam roller while you’re stretching can prevent soreness, mitigate or ameliorate injury and tightness, and allow you to run better and longer.
 Stretches that open up your hips and focus on cultivating flexibility in your joints will also allow for increased stride length.

 Sleep is also vital to recovery.
 Getting enough sleep is important for running performance, as much of the healing process happens while a person is unconscious.
 Giving your brain a rest from high exertion activities is also correlated with improved emotional health.